||Yorkshire Dales and Lake District

 Nestled in the heart of the romantic and rugged Lake District, Grasmere will be our base for the second half of our trip.
 From this village of attractive grey-stone houses and narrow streets, once the home of the poet William Wordsworth, we’ll walk the valleys, fells, and lakes that were his inspiration.
 As well as visiting Wordsworth’s former residences of Dove Cottage and Rydal Mount, our walks will take us through classic Wordsworth territory as we hike over the Coffin Route between Grasmere and Rydal to the rugged and beautiful mountain lake of Easedale Tarn, by way of the falling waters of Sour Milk Gyll and to the mystical stone circle of Castlerigg.

 From the tranquil countryside of the Yorkshire Dales to the brooding lakes and mountains of the Lake District, this trip holds all the essential elements of a classic English walking holiday.
 We hope you’ll join us.

-Day 1: Rendezvous at 10:00am at the Manchester Airport, followed by group transfer to our hotel near Hawes in the Yorkshire Dales National Park.
-Our base for the next several days will be the Stone House Hotel, a comfortable Edwardian country house set amidst old English gardens and offering expansive views of the Valley.
+Day 1: Rendezvous at 10:00 am at the Manchester Airport, followed by group transfer to our hotel near Hawes in the Yorkshire Dales National Park.
+Our base for the next several days will be a comfortable Edwardian country house set amidst old English gardens and offering expansive views of the Valley.

 Days 2, 3 & 4: Hikes around Hawes